telerik/winforms-docs/gridview/exporting-data/how-to/add-header-and-footer-to-the-exported-document.md

 {{endregion}}

-1. Now you can add the header, first you need to insert a new row on top of the document.
+3\.
+Now you can add the header, first you need to insert a new row on top of the document.
 Then you can merge the all the cells above the grid and set the new cell value and styles.

-          #_[C#] Add header_
+#### Add header

 {{source=..\SamplesCS\GridView\ExportingData\HowTo\HeaderAndFooter.cs region=Header}}
 {{source=..\SamplesVB\GridView\ExportingData\HowTo\HeaderAndFooter.vb region=Header}}